-Net capital assets increased \$47.7 million, or 4.7%, in 2017 as a result of an increase in capital and intangible assets.
-This increase was primarily attributable to approximately \$118.5 million of capital improvements offset by depreciation and amortization expense of \$67.3 million.
-Major capital additions included \$6.9 million in renovation to the UNT Science Research Building, \$10.6 million for the UNT College of Visual Arts & Design Building, \$35.9 million for the HSC Interdisciplinary Research and Education Building, \$6.5 million for UNT Dallas Wisdom Residence Hall, \$2.8 million for UNT Dallas Student Learning and Success Center, \$3.5 million for renovating the Dallas Municipal Building, \$18.1 million in equipment, vehicle and library purchases, \$1.7 million for capitalized software costs, and other additions to depreciable capital assets.
+Net capital assets increased \$45.9 million, or 4.5%, in 2017 as a result of an increase in capital and intangible assets.
+This increase was primarily attributable to approximately \$118.5 million of capital improvements offset by depreciation and amortization expense of \$69.1 million.
+Major capital improvements included \$6.9 million in renovation to the UNT Science Research Building, \$10.6 million for the UNT College of Visual Arts & Design Building, \$35.9 million for the HSC Interdisciplinary Research and Education Building, \$6.5 million for the UNT Dallas Wisdom Residence Hall, \$2.8 million for the UNT Dallas Student Learning and Success Center, \$3.5 million for renovating the Dallas Municipal Building, \$18.1 million in equipment, vehicle and library purchases, \$1.7 million for capitalized software costs, and other additions to depreciable capital assets.